Amine4jh/pyqt5_simple_login/README.md

-# 🔐 How to Create a Secure Login System in PHP & MySQL
+# 🔐 How to Create a Secure Login System in Pyqt5

 ![Preview](images/preview.png)